TechWithRay/simple_inference_server/docs/code_review.md

 ## Optimization opportunities (high ROI)

-- **Optional: prompt-length bucketing** in chat batching to reduce padding waste for heterogeneous prompts.
 - **Optional: rerank batching** if rerank becomes high-QPS (it currently runs as a straightforward executor call).

 ## Documentation alignment